 Is Evolution “just a theory”?

-I recently saw a question on Quora and it was like that: “why is it called the ‘theory of evolution’ but the ‘law of gravity’?”
-This question is strongly related to a common misconception about evolution: “it is just a theory” – creationists always say “evolution is just a theory”.
+I recently saw a question on Quora and it was like that: “Why is it called the ‘theory of evolution’ but the ‘law of gravity’?”
+This question is strongly related to a common misconception about evolution: “It is just a theory” – creationists always say “Evolution is just a theory”.

 How many great minds does it take to invent a telescope?